-- box (freud.box.Box) Simulation box. - points (np.ndarray) The points to bin into the cell list. - cell_width (float, optional) Width of cells.
+- box (freud.box.Box) Simulation box. - points ((N, 3) numpy.ndarray) The points to bin into the cell list. - cell_width (float, optional) Width of cells.
 If not provided, ~.LinkCell will estimate a cell width based on the number of points and the box size assuming constant density of points throughout the box.